barbinbrad/openpilot-101/intro.md

 ## Fingerprints, Interfaces, and Safety Hooks

-So far, we've looked at the mechanics of how data transported in openpilot.
+So far, we've looked at the mechanics of how data is transported in openpilot.
 In the next few sections, we'll try to understand the interfaces required to support self-driving in hundreds of different cars.
 To do that, let's revisit the first lines of code we looked at.
 Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle the make/model specific CAN messages on each loop of the process:

 ```python
 # selfdrive/controls/controlsd.py